Lead Generation — 10 Strategies That Drive Inquiries in 2026

 - Called for information

 The difference between traffic and leads is the difference between "people who walked past your store" and "people who came inside and asked about the price."
-Traffic matters, but leads generate revenue.
+Traffic matters, but leads generate revenue — every channel below gets judged against that line, not against vanity numbers.

 10 Proven Lead Generation Strategies